DonKracho/ESPHome-component-iPixel-ble/docs/README.md

   4: 16x32 Font (encoded with width and height parameters per char, not compatible with my display)

 - **Text Mode** (number 0-4, default: 0)
-  exlusive for the message display effect
+  exlusive for the Message effect

   0: text color taken from the rgb light color
   1: Text color white